 Yes.
 You can plan ahead to make the process of applying for a burial in a VA national cemetery easier for your family members when you die.
 To do this:

-Fill out the Application for Pre-Need Determination of Eligibility for Burial in a VA National Cemetery (VA Form 40-10007).
+Then, fill out the Application for Pre-Need Determination of Eligibility for Burial in a VA National Cemetery (VA Form 40-10007).
 Download VA Form 40-10007.
+(To save your information in this form, make sure you have the latest free version of Adobe Reader.)

 - Send it by U.S. mail to: